Adam Henrique

-Adam Henrique (born February 6, 1990) is a Canadian professional ice hockey centre for the Edmonton Oilers of the National Hockey League (NHL).
-He was selected 82nd overall at the 2008 NHL Entry Draft by the New Jersey Devils.
+Adam Henrique (born February 6, 1990) is a Canadian professional ice hockey player who is a centre and an unrestricted free agent.
+He most recently played for the Edmonton Oilers of the National Hockey League (NHL).
+He was selected 82nd overall at the 2008 NHL entry draft by the New Jersey Devils.
 Henrique previously played for the Devils and Anaheim Ducks.
 He played Major Junior hockey with the Windsor Spitfires of the Ontario Hockey League (OHL) where he was a member of the team that won back-to-back Memorial Cups in 2009 and 2010.

 Early life

 Henrique was born in Brantford, Ontario, to Joe and Teresa Henrique, the second-oldest of four brothers.
 His father is Portuguese and his mother is Polish.
 His paternal grandparents speak Portuguese; his father also speaks some Portuguese, while his mother speaks Polish.
 Joe Henrique farms 50 acre of tobacco and ginseng in Burford, Ontario, about 90 minutes southwest of Toronto.

 Playing career

 Junior

 Henrique grew up in the small rural town of Burford, Ontario, playing minor ice hockey for the Burford Coyotes of the Ontario Minor Hockey Association (OMHA) Southern Counties League.
 He played in the 2003 Quebec International Pee-Wee Hockey Tournament with the Brantford 99ers.
 He then graduated to the AAA Brantford 99ers of the Pavilion League where he played until Minor Midget in the 2005–06 season.

 In May 2006, Henrique was selected by the Windsor Spitfires of the Ontario Hockey League (OHL) in the second round, 24th overall of the 2006 OHL Priority Selection Draft.
 In his OHL rookie season, Henrique was a member of the gold medal-winning Team Ontario U-17 team at the Canada Winter Games in Whitehorse, Yukon, in February 2007.
 He then went on to win the Memorial Cup with Windsor in both 2009 and in 2010.
 He was also named played in the 2010 OHL All-Star Game.
 In 2014, his jersey number 14 was retired by the Spitfires.